 Mentor–supported training is similar to an ICE Training Scheme but is not run by your employer.
 You're responsible for managing your own training with the support of a mentor, who'll need to be approved by ICE.
 You can find out more about it in our guidance document.

-They set out how employers will help you get the skills, knowledge and experience you need for the initial professional development (IPD) stage of your qualification.
 You can also use an ICE Training Scheme to complete your IPD as you progress from one grade to another.